 4. God Emperor of Dune

-Millennia have passed on Arrakis, and the once-desert planet is green with life.
-Leto Atreides, the son of the world’s savior, the Emperor Paul Muad’Dib, is still alive, but he is far from human.
-In an effort to preserve humanity’s future, he sacrificed his own by merging with a sandworm, granting him near immortality as God Emperor of Dune for the past thirty-five hundred years.
+Thousands of years later, the once-desert planet is flourishing with life.
+Leto Atreides, the son of Paul Muad’Dib, is still alive, but no longer human.
+In order to save humanity’s future, he sacrificed his own humanity by merging with a sandworm which gave him immortality for the past thirty-five hundred years.

 5. Heretics of Dune